QuiltMC/rfcs/structure/0006-governance.md

 The vote is conducted using [Single Transferrable Vote](https://en.wikipedia.org/wiki/Single_transferable_vote) (STV), or [Instant Runoff voting](https://en.wikipedia.org/wiki/Instant-runoff_voting) (IRV) in instances where there is only one space on the admin board to be filled, to ensure a minimum amount of "wasted votes".
 When using Single Transferrable vote, the [Droop Quota](https://en.wikipedia.org/wiki/Droop_quota) must be used to calculate the amount of votes required for a candidate to win a position on the admin board.

-At the start of the voting process, each remaining board member may nominate an organization member, and organization members may also nominate themselves.
+At the start of the voting process, each organization members may nominate themselves.
 Nominations must be submitted to the EOB within one week of the start of the process, after which time the vote is opened.

 After one week of preparation and nomination submission, nominations must close, the list of candidates must be published, and the vote must begin, lasting one week.
 The system used to conduct the vote must allow voters to change their votes, and enable voters to rank the candidates in order of preference, while also having the option to not rank any given candidate.
 All organization members (which at this time is anyone with the "Community Team" or "Quilt Developer" role in Discord) are able to vote.
 During the vote, voters can contact the EOB about any concerns they have over the vote (for example, concerns about a candidate being elected, or concerns about the vote being influenced by an external force), to be dealt with as outlined in the paragraph below.